ConfluxHQ/clueful-index/README.md

 ## 10 - use and encouragement of good practices

 * the organization claims to use modern practices **+1**
-* the organization writes/talks/shares significatn detail about how they use modern practices **+1**
+* the organization writes/talks/shares significant details about how they use modern practices **+1**
 * the organization uses 'buzzword bingo' lists of technologies in its job advertisements **-3**

 ## 11 - online error messages